Meridian Street United Methodist Church: Other early sites

-After the Wesley Chapel congregation left its facility on the Circle in 1869, it purchased a site to erect a new church, which was named the Meridian Street Methodist Episcopal Church, at the southwest corner of Meridian and New York Streets.
+After the Wesley Chapel congregation left its facility on the Circle in 1869, it purchased a site to erect a new church at the southwest corner of Meridian and New York Streets.
 While its new stone church was under construction, the congregation worshipped at other locations.
 The new church cost an estimated $100,000.
 By 1870 the congregation's name had been changed to Meridian Street Methodist Episcopal Church in reference to its new location.
 The Gothic Revival-style church was dedicated on December 10, 1871.
 Its second-floor sanctuary had a seating capacity of 1,000; the lower level included a lecture hall, classrooms, a study, and a parlor.

 After the congregation's church at New York and Meridian Streets was destroyed by fire on November 17, 1904, the congregation met at the Propylaeum in University Park and elsewhere until its new church at Saint Clair and Meridian Streets was completed in 1906.
 The congregation was known as the Meridian Street Methodist Church from 1939 until 1968.
 Designed by the Indianapolis architectural firm of D. A. Bohlen and Son, the Gothic Revival-style church was constructed of Indiana limestone.
 The Saint Clair Street property cost $40,000; the new church cost an estimated $125,000.
 The church's cornerstone was laid on November 30, 1905.
 The facility housed the congregation until 1947.
 Its front facade had three oak doors beneath a large, stained-glass window.
-The building also included two 95 ft towers with spires and had five stained-glass windows on each of the sanctuary’s north and south walls.
+The building also included two 95 ft towers with spires and had five stained-glass windows on each of the sanctuary's north and south walls.
 The church's pipe organ contained 1,572 pipes.
 The congregation's last service at the Meridian and Saint Clair Street site was held on December 7, 1947.
 The church building, which still stands, was subsequently sold to the Indiana Business College.

 On May 14, 1945, the Fifty-first Street Methodist Church congregation agreed to a merger with the Meridian Street Methodists.
 Until funds were raised to build a new church on Meridian Street, the combined congregation met at the Fifty-first Street facility, which was located at Fifty-first Street and Central Avenue.